 Blue Star Strategies worked closely with the White House, Departments of State and Homeland Security, and both houses of Congress to rally supporters—and neutralize opponents—of visa waiver modernization and expansion.
-We also engaged key allies in business, relevant ethnic-American community organizations, public policy institutions, and prominent editorial boards.
+We also engaged key allies in business, diaspora community organizations, think tanks and public policy institutions, academia, and prominent editorial boards.

 Blue Star Strategies facilitated this effort through written and in-person engagement with members of the coalition, including the ministers, Ambassadors, and embassy staff of partner countries as well as key Members of Congress and their staff.
 We organized Congressional hearings that focused on reforming the program.
 We also developed successive, iterative round-table discussions hosted by area think tanks, and facilitated opinion pieces in The Washington Post, New York Times, Wall Street Journal, and others.

 As a result of these efforts, combined with strong bipartisan leadership, the U.S. Congress ultimately passed—and the President signed—legislation that set forth a path to visa-free status for countries that make substantial improvements in their security capacity.
 This was the central substantive item of the coalition's strategic message.